 Here are a few more important details about Savi's Workshop:

-- There is only one lightsaber per builder, per experience (guests accompanying a builder will not get to build).
+- There is only one lightsaber per builder, per experience (the guest accompanying a builder will not get to build).

-- The Savi's Workshop reservation is for one builder and up to two guests.
+- The Savi's Workshop reservation is for one builder and one guest (it used to be two but capacity is more limited due to the pandemic).

 - The age recommendation for the experience is 5 and up (we saw many more adults than children during our visit, but there are more tadpoles when the kids are out of school).